Non-Stationary Wireless Channel Modeling Approach Based on Extreme Value Theory for Ultra-Reliable Communications: Methodology

 \subsection{Final Model Selection}

-With the possibility of modeling any combination of the GPD parameters as functions of time, there is a catalog of models to choose from, and selecting an appropriate model becomes an important issue.
+With the possibility of modeling any combination of the GPD parameters as functions of time, there is a catalog of models to choose from.
 The basic principle is parsimony, obtaining the simplest model that explains as much of the variation in the data as possible.
 In this regard, we obtain the log-likelihood of the GPD associated with each external factor in Section~\ref{sec:time-varying parameters} as

 where $N$ is the maximum number of the samples; $\tilde{\sigma}_{(u,t)}$ and $\xi_{(t)}$ are the time varying scale and shape parameters at time $t$, respectively; and $y_{(t)}=u_{(t)}-x_{(t)}$ is the absolute value of the difference between the threshold $u_{(t)}$ and the sample $x_{(t)}$ exceeding $u_{(t)}$ at time $t$.
 Finally, we apply the deviance statistic test $D=2\{l_{GPD_1}-l_{GPD_0}\}$, where $l_{GPD_1}$ and $l_{GPD_0}$ are the log-likelihoods of $GPD_1$ and $GPD_0$ models, respectively.
 The primarily model $GPD_0$ is rejected by the test at the $\alpha$-level of significance if $D>c_\alpha$, where $c_\alpha$ is the $\left(1-\alpha\right)$ quantile of the $\chi_k^2$ distribution for a small $\alpha$ value between $0.01$ and $0.1$; and $k$ in $\chi_k^2$ is the dimensionality difference, i.e., difference between the total number of scale and shape parameters in each model.